-Tests after bladder cancer diagnosis
+Tests after a bladder cancer diagnosis

 After your diagnosis your doctor may want you to have more tests to find out more about your cancer:

 - Has the cancer spread to any other parts of your body?

 This is called staging.
 Staging tests for bladder cancer include: